MoutonBinoclard/Super-Python-Calculator/README.md

 The project is still being developped, but here are what the script can do so far :

-- No limits for the numbers of games and let the game be added or removed with ease
+- No limits for the numbers of games and let the games be added or removed with ease
 - Autodectection of the players throughout an entire event
 - Option to ban player while adjusting the placement
 - Tools to easely create teams and not struggle with PlayfabID